DIY Hand Soap Recipes: Safe Washing For Germaphobes

 Then there are parabens, which are contained in an equally wide variety of skin care products.
 These can affect hormone balances and lead to excess fat storage and weight gain – the last thing you’d expect from a skincare product.

 One of the ingredients that occurs most often in many skincare products is known as Sodium Lauryl Sulfate.
-It’s an emulsifier which means that it is used to help products bind together and mix more easily.
+It’s an emulsifier which means that it helps bind products together and mix more easily.
 However, this ingredient also breaks down the skin’s moisture barrier and allows other chemicals to permeate more deeply into your skin tissue.

-When it mixes with the other ingredients that are commonly found in your liquid hand soap, it can become a harsh carcinogenic – a chemical that propagates the development of cancer in your body.
+When it mixes with the other ingredients commonly found in liquid hand soap, it can become a harsh carcinogenic.
+Carcinogens are a chemical that propagate the development of cancer in your body.

 So as cleanly and hygienic as you might think using liquid hand soap is, the true nature of the ingredients of these products can be far worse for your overall health than you ever imagined – and these are just 3 harmful ingredients that I listed.
 The reality is that there are far more than most of us are aware of.
 So what can be done?
 There are two alternatives.

 Namely, sourcing an ethically manufactured product that contains no harmful ingredients or making your own hand soap at home so that you know exactly what’s in it and what effects it will have on your body.
-This will be cheaper for you in the long run and gives you the freedom of deciding how to treat your own skin, something that should appeal to any of us who wish to live a more natural and healthy lifestyle.
+This is cheaper in the long run and gives you the freedom of deciding how to treat your own skin.
+That is appealing to any of us who wish to live a more natural and healthy lifestyle.